 - Legal and compliance resources: Provide contracts and agreement templates, regulatory compliance guidelines, and data privacy policies to help teams operate within legal boundaries, protect sensitive information, and stay aligned with industry standards.

-Building an effective internal knowledge base
+Best practices for an effective internal knowledge base

 Creating an internal knowledge base involves more than just gathering information; it’s about ensuring every team member can easily access, use, and benefit from it.
 Here are the key steps to guide you.